Clayton, West Yorkshire

 Clayton, or Clayton Village, is a civil parish in the City of Bradford metropolitan borough in West Yorkshire, England, situated 3 miles to the west of Bradford city centre.
-It is listed in the Domesday Book, meaning it dates back to at least the 11th century and was privately owned from 1160 to 1866.
+It is listed in the Domesday Book, meaning that it dates back to at least the 11th century.
+It was privately owned from 1160 to 1866.
 It was noted for its clay.
 More recently, Clayton was a key location in the British and international wool trade, being the home of the British Wool Marketing Board headquarters.
 The old building was demolished and converted into housing in the late 1990s.
 The village re-acquired civil parish status with a parish council in 2004.

 The main street of the village – Clayton Lane – which runs alongside the park, includes several traditional pubs, a popular crawl route for many residents.
 Starting at the top of the lane is the Fleece, moving down past the Royal Hotel to the Albion and the Black Bull – the oldest pub in the area.The Fiddlers Three and the Quarry Arms have now shut down.
 There are also several shops, churches and a nearby golf club and reservoir at Clayton Heights (now designated as a Country Park) with views of the city of Bradford and the village of Thornton across the valley.

 History

 Evidence of presence of prehistoric people in Clayton was found in 1951 when a Neolithic stone axe was found in Thornlea Grove, the axe is now in the Cartwright Hall Museum.
-Clayton was established prior to the Norman conquest in 1066 as it is listed in the Domesday Book in 1086 as the Manor Claitone when William the Conqueror granted it to Ilbert de Lacy.
+Clayton was established prior to the Norman Conquest in 1066 as it is listed in the Domesday Book in 1086 as the Manor Claitone when William the Conqueror granted it to Ilbert de Lacy.
 Claitone probably derives from claeg meaning clay and tun, meaning farmstead, and so meant farmstead on clay.
-The village was privately owned from 1160 to 1866 when a local board was formed to manage the village.
+The village was privately owned from 1160 to 1866, when a local board was formed to manage the village.
 During the 1870s "the wells", on the central village roundabout, was used as a site for open air preaching.

 Clayton was a township in the ancient parish of Bradford.
 It became a separate civil parish in 1866.
 Under the Local Government Act 1894 the parish became Clayton Urban District.
 The civil parish and urban district were abolished in 1930, when Clayton was absorbed into the County Borough of Bradford.
 It became part of the City of Bradford Metropolitan District in 1974.
 The village re-acquired civil parish status with a parish council in 2004.